 a(bearer_of)[Range: specifically dependent continuant]

-Bearer_of in contrast to inherence, is non-redundantly time-indexed, since if a is a bearer of some b only at some time during which a exists, but b cannot similarly inhere in a only at some times during which b exists.
+Bearer_of in contrast to inherence, is not redundantly time-indexed, since if b is a bearer of some c only at some time during which b exists, but c cannot similarly inhere in b only at some times during which c exists.

 See also the discussion of has_material_basis_in below.